 Let me tell you a little bit about my silver hair story.

 I started noticing some grey strands in my bangs in my late twenties.
 In my mid-thirties, I really noticed my silver coming in a lot.
 I blamed genes and a very stressful few years at work.
 But I thought I was greying really prematurely, so I started dyeing my hair.

 I’ve had dark, brown hair with natural auburn highlights my whole life, and generally speaking I’ve really liked it.
 It feels like me.

 At first, I would dye my hair every two months or so.
 And then it got to be every month and half.
 Then a few years passed, and it was every month.
-And then more years passed, and it became more and more frequent.
+And then more years passed.
+It became more and more frequent.
 Then I felt like I was dyeing my hair constantly.

 And I was–about every two weeks.
 Sometimes even more frequently than that.

 And I was really tired of it.
 I was tired of the mess and of feeling nervous that people would notice my silver and think my hair looked weird or whatever.

 And I was also tired of the trash I was generating.
 I dyed my hair at home, and I used box kits that came with plastic gloves, instructions, dye bottles, and plastic mixing containers.
 That is so much trash.
 I got depressed every time I threw stuff away, thinking about how much I was adding to the landfill.
 I was tired of it.

 Mostly I was tired of feeling fearful about my hair.
 I had been dyeing my hair for ten years at this point.

 And I really wished I could stop dyeing my hair, but I felt scared to do so.
 Honestly, I felt terrified.

 I was afraid of grey hair signaling the end of some important era in my life.
 Also, I was afraid of people looking at me and treating me differently.
 I was afraid of not recognizing myself and becoming a different person.

 So, I was really scared, but I was also really tired of dyeing my hair.
 I didn’t know what to do.